 Tankless water heaters offer a number of significant benefits over traditional water heaters, with relatively few drawbacks.

 - Improved energy efficiency: You’re only heating the water you’re using instead of heating it “just in case,” as you would in a storage tank water heater.
-This is a major source of improved energy efficiency; much of the heat generated for the water of a traditional water heater simply dissipates unused, requiring additional heat to keep the water ready.
+This is a major source of improved energy efficiency, as much of the heat generated for the water of a traditional water heater simply dissipates unused, requiring additional heat to keep the water ready.

 - Reduced maintenance: There are no moving parts, no storage tank filling up with sediment, and relatively less combustion occurring in a tankless water heater.
-This means it requires less maintenance and lasts longer than its storage tank counterparts, barring issues with unsoftened hard water.
+This means that it requires less maintenance and lasts longer than its storage tank counterparts, barring issues with unsoftened hard water.

 Sizing a Tankless Water Heater